- Only set up in Brussels as a lobbying shop. K Street is only in DC for a reason. Belgium is not cheap.

 - Stop wasting your time preaching to the converted win over the switchers

 - Your job is to win majorities so don’t waste your time appeasing your allies.
-If you spend your time saying what your organisation says to itself, you are likely to loose.
+If you spend your time saying what your organisation says to itself, you are likely to lose.

 - Know the rules of procedure for the various legislative procedures.
 It is shocking that only a few people seem to.